 Atlanta Foot Injuries

-Foot injuries are common in the working adult.
+Foot injuries are common in working adults.
 The foot is made up of a series of bones, muscles and tendons that can be easily damaged.
 The most common foot injury is a mid-foot fracture.
 This occurs when heavy objects strike the top of the foot, causing the underlying bones to fracture.

 When the foot is fractured, you may experience swelling or bruising in the affected area.
 If the fracture is severe, you may not be able to put weight on the foot.
 It is critical to seek medical treatment as soon as you sustain a foot injury to prevent damage to the surrounding tissue and ligaments.

-Foot injuries can occur in any workplace, but are more common in warehouses, restaurants and retail stores.
+Foot injuries can occur in any workplace but are more common in warehouses, restaurants and retail stores.
 In restaurants, workers are often injured when heavy objects fall on their feet.
 Workers can be injured when boxes stacked high off the floor become dislodged and hit their feet.
 These injuries can render you immobile, cause pain, and loss of time from work.

 Twisted ankles are common mild injuries that can occur in almost any workplace.
 More severe ankle injuries include stress fractures and breaks.
 Many people suffer broken ankles when falling from ladders, slipping on stairs and stepping unto uneven surfaces.